-Experience and expertise: Liz became a director in May 2006 and is one of the proprietors of Add-Vantage

-Systems Pty Ltd (AVS Windows and Doors) located in Tuggerah.
+Liz became a director in May 2006 and is one of the proprietors of Add-Vantage Systems Pty Ltd (AVS Windows and Doors) located in Tuggerah.
 She is a long term resident of the Wyong Shire and business leader.
 Liz has been in business in the Wyong area for 36 years and has employed many local people during that time.
 Liz is actively involved in the business community and is currently the Assistant Governor for Rotary Central Coast.
 Liz is married and has a 24 year old daughter.

-Liz attended 10 of the 11 meetings held.
+Liz attended 10 of the 12 meetings held.

-Name: Mr Ray Davidson Qualifications: Business Proprietor
+Mr Ray Davidson

+Business Proprietor
-Experience and expertise: Ray became a director in February 2008 and is the Managing Director and founder of

-Ausiports Pty Ltd Home Improvements and has been a resident of the Wyong Shire for many years.
-He has been President of The Entrance Junior Cricket Club, Wyong District Netball association, Central Coast Junior Cricket association Bateau Bay Dolphins Netball Club & Mingara Killarney Netball Club.
+Ray became a director in February 2008 and is the Managing Director and founder of Ausiports Pty Ltd Home Improvements and has been a resident of the Wyong Shire for many years.
+He has been President of The Entrance Junior Cricket Club, Wyong District Netball association, Central Coast Junior Cricket association Bateau Bay Dolphins Netball Club & Mingara Killamey Netball Club.
 He is a life member of The Entrance Junior Cricket Club and Bateau Bay Dolphins Netball Club.
 Ray brings to the board experience in marketing and general business management gained through running his own business for over 28 years.
 Ray is married with two adult children.

-Ray attended all 11 meetings held.
+Ray attended 11 of the 12 meetings held.

-Name: Mr David Brine Qualifications: Accountant
+Mr David Brine

+Accountant

-David became a director in February 2011 and is a Director, Senior Accountant, Business Advisor and Financial Planner of Better Business Advice, a family owned business in Wyong.
+David became a director in February 2011 and is a Director, Senior Accountant.
+Business Advisor and Financial Planner of Better Business Advice, a family owned business in Wyong.
 David was born and raised in Noraville and attended Toukley Primary and Gorokan High School.
-He has completed his Bachelor of Accounting and Diploma of Financial Services and is a Member of CPA Australia, thus allowing him to bring practical financial and business knowledge to the board.

-David attended all 11 meetings held.
+He has completed his Bachelor of Accounting and Diploma of Financial Services and is a Member of CPA Australia, thus allowing him to bring practical financial and business knowledge to the David attended 11 of the 12 meetings held.

+Name:

+Title:

-Name: Mr David Harris
+Mr David Harris

-Qualifications: MACE Dip Management, Dip Teach Grad Cert Ed Studies Experience and expertise: David joined the board in November 2011.
-He has lived in
+MACE Dip Management, Dip Teach Grad Cert Ed Studies David joined the board in November 2011.
+He has lived in Wyong Shire for more than

-David joined the board in November 2011.
-He has lived in Wyong Shire for more than 20yrs is married with two school age children.
+20 years is married with two school age children.
 He is currently a Member of the NSW Legislative Assembly for the seat of Wyong; He holds the positions of Shadow Minister for the Central Coast, Regional Development, Skills and Small Business.
 Previously he was the Principal at Point Clare Public School and has over 20 years' experience in teaching and school executive roles in very small to large Primary Schools.
 David was a Member of the NSW Parliament representing the seat of Wyong from 2007 - 2011 and was Parliamentary Secretary for Education and Training and Central Coast.
 David currently holds the positions of President of Central Coast Men of Football and President of Soldiers Beach SLSC.
-He is dedicated to working with charity including Wyong Lions, Iris Foundation (Youth Suicide) and the Pink Butterflies Cancer Charity.
-David is Patron of Toukley RSL Pipes and Drums, Wyong Hospital Auxiliary, Wyong Family History Association, Wyong Historical Society and Central Coast National Serviceman's Association (Toukley).
+He is dedicated to working with charity including Wyong Lions, Iris Foundation (Youth Suicide) and the Pink Butterflies Cancer Charity, David is Patron of Toukley RSL Pipes and Drums, Wyong Hospital Auxiliary, Wyong Family History Association, Wyong Historical Society and Coast National Serviceman's Association

-David attended 3 of the 11 meetings held.
+David attended 2 of the 12 meetings held.